Skip to Main Content

 • His $300,000 super balance was converted into an income stream account with his super fund.

-That's a difference of over $20,000, simply because he stuck with his Industry SuperFund.
+That's a difference of nearly $16,000, simply because he stuck with his Industry SuperFund.

 Nick's numbers